oluyalireuben/MathMinds-Game/README.md

 Add the project to Firebase then and add your json file then build gradle

-Run the app on an emulator or physical device to launch the application.
+Run the app on an emulator or physical device.

 ## Technologies Used